Frequently Asked Questions

 The question of whether or not to medicate your child on the day of the assessment depends on the question you are trying to address with the assessment.
 For example, if the question is whether or not your child meets clinical criteria for a diagnosis of Attention-Deficit/Hyperactivity Disorder (ADHD), it is best to have your child tested while off stimulant medication to obtain a baseline of functioning.
 However, if the diagnosis of ADHD is well established, you might opt to have your child take their prescribed medication as usual to better understand any additional problems that may be occurring despite use of medication management or determine whether medication is effective in eliminating problems with attention.
 If needed, the assessment could be scheduled on two different occasions to obtain data while both on and off stimulant medication.
 This question should always be addressed directly with your psychologist at the time of the intake interview.

-No. Psychologists do not earn a medical degree or have prescribing privileges.
+No. Psychologists do not earn a medical degree or have prescribing privileges in the State of Michigan.
 Psychologists at Huffman Psychology are in favor of implementing behavioral management strategies prior to consideration of medication management of symptoms.
 If behavioral strategies have been exhausted, your psychologist may recommend discussing medication options with the primary care physician.
 Your psychologist can provide consultation directly with the primary care physician regarding the severity of symptoms to determine whether medication management is indicated.
 Strengths and weaknesses of using medications as a treatment alternative can be discussed.

-7. How long will I/my child be in psychotherapy?
+7. How long will I be in psychotherapy?

 Psychologists at Huffman Psychology are of the philosophy that for many patients, short-term and problem-focused psychotherapy can be effective.
 For some patients, long-term supportive therapy is indicated.
-The amount of time that any one person spends in therapy may vary depending on symptomatology, initial severity, rate of progress, motivation, consistency of appointments, set-backs, and stressors.
-After the initial appointment, your psychologist will discuss treatment length for you or your child in more detail.
-Throughout therapy, your psychologist pays careful attention to you or your child’s progress and will regularly monitor and work towards target treatment goals and completion dates.
+The amount of time that any one person spends in therapy may vary depending on symptoms, initial severity, rate of progress, motivation, consistency of appointments, set-backs, and stressors.
+After the initial appointment, your psychologist will discuss treatment length for you in more detail.
+Throughout therapy, your psychologist pays careful attention to your progress and will regularly monitor and work towards target treatment goals and completion dates.

-8. How often will I/my child be seen for psychotherapy?
+8. How often will I be seen for psychotherapy?

-Most adults, children, and adolescents are seen in therapy once weekly or sometimes, every other week.
-This schedule varies based on the patient’s severity level and the family’s schedule and is likely to change over time.
-Your psychologist will work with you to create a schedule that best fits both the clinical and the scheduling needs of your family.
+Most adults are seen in therapy once weekly or sometimes, every other week.
+This schedule varies based on your symptom severity level and schedule and is likely to change over time.
+Your psychologist will work with you to create a schedule that best fits both your clinical and scheduling needs.